AvChilds/Python_game-Hogwarts/README.md

 ## 💡 Inspiration

-This game was part of my journey through **Code First Girls** courses, where I began my adventure into Python programming. 🧠🌟
+This game was part of my journey through my degree course, where I began my adventure into Python programming. 🧠🌟

 ---